 The student:teacher ratio of 11:1 has stayed the same over five years.

-The Murray State College diversity score of 0.66 is equal to the state average of 0.66.
+The Murray State College diversity score of 0.65 is less than the state average of 0.66.
 The school's diversity has stayed relatively flat over five years.

 Student : Teacher Ratio